 Obstruction of the airway during sleep (sleep apnea)

 The surgery is done in an operating room or intensive care unit (ICU).
-Your child will be given medication to make him or her sleep during the procedure.
+Your child will be given medicine to make him or her sleep during the procedure.
 The surgeon creates a small opening in the neck, called a stoma.
 The trach tube is put into the stoma.
 One end of the trach tube rests outside the stoma.
 The other end rests inside the windpipe (trachea).
 When your child breathes in, air goes through the tube into the trachea to the lungs.
 When your child breathes out, air comes out of the trach tube.
 Your child can still also breathe in and out through his or her nose.

 Depending on your child’s age, it may take some time to adjust to a tracheostomy.
 You can help by becoming skilled in trach tube care.
 Also, stay as relaxed as possible.
 It will help your child to remain calm if problems occur.
 For example, if your child feels like gagging, help him or her relax.
 Have your child breathe in slowly and deeply.
 Here are some other ways to help your child: